 - Creating Taxonomy Term Archives

 - Displaying repeating fields of one kind

 - Displaying child posts

 - Displaying parent posts

 - Updating Types fields using PHP

 - Types Fields API

 To make it easier to follow this documentation, we’ve created example PHP templates, which show how this works.
 These example templates are located in the examples folder inside Types.
-Download Types, extract it and you will see the “examples” folder.
+Download Types from your Toolset account, extract it and you will see the “examples” folder.
 In it, there are template files that demonstrate how to display custom types, fields and taxonomy on the front-end.